a-morales/kwm/README.md

 NOTE:
-Kwm reads com.apple.spaces.plist upon startup. spaces.plist is invalidated for some reason when your OSX enters sleep, and so Kwms windowing management often breaks because of this.
+Kwm reads com.apple.spaces.plist upon startup. spaces.plist is invalidated for some reason when OSX enters sleep, and so Kwms windowing management may break because of this.

-To fix this, you have to re-create all spaces and just drag whatever applications you had opened, to the new spaces.
+To fix this, re-create all spaces and drag applications to the new spaces.
 This causes OSX to update the spaces.plist file.
 Restart Kwm and it should work again.